ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

                                                         VALUES (23, 'john')`);
 ```

-In this sample, the parameter values, which are in local variables are used to parameterize the SQL query in
+In this sample, the parameter values, which are assigned to local variables are used to parameterize the SQL query in
 the `execute` remote function.
 This type of a parameterized SQL query can be used with any primitive Ballerina type
-like `string`, `int`, `float`, or `boolean` and in that case, the corresponding SQL type of the parameter is derived
+such as `string`, `int`, `float`, or `boolean` and in that case, the corresponding SQL type of the parameter is derived
 from the type of the Ballerina variable that is passed in.

 ```ballerina